lsaravia/SpeciesRankSurface/ResponseToReviewers2.md

 # I think the work now is very close to be accepted but I found several places to be corrected.
 The most important are plots with scaling of log Zq vs log epsilon in the case of DqSAD (Fig. 3  and 6, left panels).
 Zq for q < 1 must increase wi th scale and Zq for q > 1 must decrease.
 Specifically Z0 is just a species richness and so the plot of its scaling is a usual SAR.
 But on the figures this pattern is reversed.
 I suspect there was some technical error.
 Otherwise description of algorithms must be reconsidered.

 * I corrected this.
-The error was produced because I calculated DqSAD=-Tau/(q-1) which is equivalent to DqSAD=Tau/(1-q), thus the slopes were inverted.
+The error was produced because I use the following to calculate DqSAD: DqSAD=-Tau/(q-1) which is equivalent to DqSAD=Tau/(1-q) that is equation 5, as Tau=log(Zq)/log(e) the slopes were inverted.
+I updated figures 3, 6, and the appendix.

-Other minor corrections:
+# Other minor corrections:

 # p.
 3, l.
 12: change “scaling of Renyi entropies” to “scaling exponents of Renyi entropies”
 # p.
 3, l.
 25: Yakimov et al., 2014 and change reference accordingly